 Ormo or Galla (East Africa) – Sanbata tenna

 Kisii, also called Gusii or Ekegusii (Africa) – Esabato

 God mentions the Sabbath over 140 times in the Bible.
 God never mentions a requirement in the Bible without giving us a way to understand how to obey it.
-The Way of God is easy (Deut.
+The Way of God is easier than the burdensome ways of man (Deut.
 30:11-15, John 5:1-5, and James 1:25-27).
 He has left us a witness through history, language, and the example of the Jewish people.
 He made provision for us; He made sure that we would know when the Sabbath is today.

 Jesus said that the Sabbath was made for man, not man for the Sabbath (Mark 2:27).
 He did not say the Sabbath was made just for the Jewish people.
 They have preserved the Sabbath, but the Sabbath is for all mankind!

 Kelly is the President of the BSA and an Evangelist with Hungry Hearts Ministries. www.hungryheartsministry.com